saturneric/GpgFrontend-Manual/src/content/docs/advanced/app-secure-key.md

 ---
 title: "Application Secure Key"
-description: How GpgFrontend generates and manages the Application Secure Key that protects its internal data, kept separate from your OpenPGP keys.
+description: "How GpgFrontend generates and manages the Application Secure Key that protects its internal data, kept separate from your OpenPGP keys."
 sidebar:
   label: Application Secure Key
 ---